 Actual lid size for the 3 gal is 6" for those looking to use a water filter

-Standard blue stripe is usually ready to ship within two weeks.
-Because these are so popular stock is sometimes limited and may take 3-4 weeks to make new ones and to ship.
+The standard blue stripe is usually ready to ship within 2-3 weeks.
+Because these are so popular stock is often limited and may take 3-4 weeks to make new ones and to ship.
 Most of the colors including plain white and personalized items are custom made per order and may take 4-6 weeks to ship.

 The water spigot is also USA made in an ISO9000 certified factory.
 It is NSF certified and made of Polypropylene - FDA Grade.
 Meets ASTM Standard D4101 specifications.
 Polypropylene has been determined to be a safer alternative to BPA polycarbonate and other plastic products.